-Social media automation schedulers.
+Social media schedulers.
 The time-saving feature of marketing your business (even while you sleep!).

 When you go into business for yourself, you usually don’t have an army behind you picking up the slack.
+(Unless you are extremely blessed to have a team!)
 This is where automation or schedulers come in to help.
-With programs, apps, and tools, you can create scheduled posts and have a robot do the nitty-gritty for you.
+With programs, apps, and tools, you can create scheduled posts for your social media outlets and have a ‘robot’ do the nitty-gritty for you.
 By using these programs (most of them with free options!) you can free up some time in your day that you’ve spent posting on social media and use it for more productive things.

 Disclaimer: this post may contain affiliate links.
 While it doesn’t cost you anything extra, I may make a small commission if you purchase through my link.
 Read my full disclaimer here.